isoprophlex/distributed-postgres/README.md

 ## Ending execution
 To stop the psql execution, you can type `\q` and press enter.
-You must also the command `./server-down.sh`, so it stops every postgres task running in the background.
+You must also run `./server-down.sh`, so it stops every postgres task running in the background.

 ```
 # Output example of server-down.rs: